The most award winning

-In February 2008, 12% of the patients who presented to the emergency department at Gaston Memorial Hospital in Gastonia, NC, left without being treated.
+In February 2008, 12% of the patients who presented to the ED at Gaston Memorial Hospital in Gastonia, NC, left without being treated.
 By the end of January 2009, that figure had dropped to 1.3%.
-In that same time period, hours on diversion dropped from 107 to zero, and the average turnaround time fell from 247 minutes to 184 minutes, even though even more patients were being seen (7,677 vs. 7,810).
+In that same time period, hours on diversion dropped from 107 to zero, and the average turnaround time fell from 247 minutes to 184 minutes, even though even more patients were being seen (7,677 vs. 7,810.)
 Press Ganey patient satisfaction scores for the ED's arrival section jumped from the 68th percentile to the 99th percentile.

 "We decided we needed a care initiation area because we were redesigning processes," explains Kathleen Besson, RN, BSN, MBA, NEA, BC, director of emergency services, who notes that the triage area had been identified as a bottleneck.

 "In looking at ways to improve our processes, we wondered if there was an opportunity to use space not being utilized any more and turn it into the CIA," Besson says.
-"We used simulation software we had here in the building to analyze arrival patterns, decide peak arrival times by the hour, and patient disposition, so we could estimate how many patient spaces we needed in the CIA so patients could come right there instead of the waiting room."
+"We used simulation software we had here in the building to analyze arrival patterns, decide peak arrival times by the hour, and patient disposition, so we could estimate how many patient spaces we needed in the CIA so patients could come right there in instead of the waiting room."
 The creation of the CIA, including equipment, cost about $800, she says.